JediJohn/Mimmage/README.md

 ## How it Works

 The user takes a block of text and breaks it up into small, easily repeatable segments.
 Mimmage will then read the segments for the user on loop for as many times as needed (default is 24 times is optimal for a lot of people).
 The idea is that the person memorizes by the same method they would use to learn a new language.
-Again, once the application is set
+Again, once the application is set, the user can focus on driving.
+There is likely benefit to also following along, but sometimes that is not practical.

 ## How to Use Mimmage